Discover more from f33d by Prelude

 Problem #4: You may be an advanced operator but every team has a pipeline of inexperienced members who need more exposure in the field.
 Taking time away from your duties to train younger members isn’t always a good use of time.

-Solution: Leverage the ongoing training built into Operator.
-The included ATT&CK Procedures program walks through procedures under each ATT&CK tactic, explaining why they’re important, how they link to other TTPs and how defenders may attempt to detect and respond.
-This program is constantly updated with new materials, so it is a natural place to conduct team training, especially for those new to your team.
+Solution: Leverage the in app documentation within Operator.
+The included ATT&CK Manual Pages walks through TTPs, explaining why they’re important, how they link to other TTPs and how defenders may attempt to detect and respond.
+This documentation is constantly updated with new materials, so it is a natural place to refer team members, especially for those new to your team.

 Soon, we’ll allow you to add your own training into the program, so you can customize what your operators are learning.